jbates35/elex7825_py/readme.md

 - Open command palette: View -> Command Palette...
 - Type ">Python: Select Interpreter"
 - Hit "Enter interpreter path..." in the dropdown menu
-- You'll want to select the "python.exe" file, i.e. in this example it'd be in "C:\venv\cv\Scripts\python.exe"
+- You'll want to select the "python.exe" file from the virtual environment, i.e. in this example it'd be in "C:\venv\cv\Scripts\python.exe"

 I beliiievve that's it.
 Enjoy!